Choosing a life insurance beneficiary

 Frequently asked questions

-• No, beneficiaries generally do not pay income tax on payouts received as a life insurance beneficiary.
-In some cases, though, the money is taxable.
+No, beneficiaries generally do not pay taxes on payouts from term, whole or universal life insurance policies.
+There are some cases, though, in which the benefit proceeds are taxable.
 These include if the money is paid in installments over time in the form of an annuity, if a cash policy is left behind or if the beneficiary is an estate rather than an individual.